What Is Meth Detox?

 Meth is a stimulant drug which is a legal ingredient in a number of FDA-approved medications for ADHD and narcolepsy.
 However, the drug is otherwise illegal in the United States to possess, use, or manufacture and is one of the most commonly abused substances in America.
 Meth is sometimes manufactured and sold as white powder and sometimes as “crystal,” which takes the form of white fragments or rocks.
 Meth can be injested, smoked, snorted, or injected.
 Whether powder or crystal, Meth is a powerful drug which causes people to feel a euphoric “rush” which may last anywhere from 8 hours to an entire day.

 A person develops addiction to Meth partially because they first develop tolerance to the drug’s effects.
 After the initial exposure, the person’s nervous system becomes accustomed to Meth.
-Tolerance quickly leads to dependence, the forerunner of addiction, when the person “needs” Methamphetamine to “feel normal” and cannot concentrate on anything else.
+Tolerance quickly leads to dependence, the forerunner of addiction, when the person “needs” Methamphetamine to feel normal or happy and cannot concentrate on anything else.

 Meth addiction is a major burden which does not easily fade away.
 Meth abusers who have a dependence or addiction will experience withdrawal symptoms when they stop using the drug.
-These symptoms result from the nervous system being shocked by the sudden absence of Meth from the body.
+These symptoms result from the nervous system experiencing shock from the sudden absence of Meth in the body.
 Since withdrawal symptoms are often uncomfortable or even painful, people sometimes continue to abuse Meth to avoid withdrawal.
 They then often find themselves in a vicious cycle of withdrawal and abuse.
 Methamphetamine withdrawal symptoms include severe fatigue, hallucinations, paranoia, and suicidal depression.

 Withdrawal is an unavoidable aspect of detox.
-When detox begins, patients often experience a “crash” which is characterized by depression and heavy sleeping.
+When detox begins, patients often experience a “crash.”
+Depression and heavy sleeping characterize a meth “crash.”
 This initial phase usually lasts for ten days and may also involve hallucinations and anxiety.
 The most recent doses of Meth cycle out of the body during this phase of detox.

 The “cravings” phase follows the “crash” phase.
 During this phase, patients experience extreme urges to use Meth.
 When they cannot satiate their cravings, patients often become depressed and unable to sleep.
 This part of the withdrawal cycle may last for up to ten weeks after detox.